Claus Kiefer, Institute for Theoretical Physics, University of Cologne

 Does the concept of a singularity imply an absolute singularity?

-If not, does the concept of singularity require discounting the Planck units, truncating the over-reach of pi and the other dimensionless constants, all while assuming there is no infinitesimal structures between our Planck scale and that which is currently measurable?
-Of course, the absence of any discussion about bridges between the infinite and the finite assumes there is a fullness within renormalization such that the more mathematical and scientific concepts that capture some element of infinity must not be considered very useful.
-So, that being said, let me excuse the following questions if these seem in any way too direct or offensive:
+If not, does the concept of singularity require discounting the Planck units, truncating the over-reach of pi and the other dimensionless constants, all while assuming there are no infinitesimal structures between our Planck scale and that which is currently measurable?

 - Is big bang cosmology still the best model?

 - Isn’t Newton’s absolute space-and-time assumed, and is it the best model?

 - Could there a natural inflation from the Planck scale?
 The numbers using base-2 are interesting: https://81018.com/chart/